Katharina Natalia Piechocki

 III. b) Recent Book Chapters

-“Surface Matters: Female Allegories and the Emergence of Continental Thinking from Martin Waldseemüller’s America (1507) to Luís de Camões’s The Lusíads (1572),” in Feminism as World Literature, ed.
-Robin Goodman (New York et al.: Bloomsbury, 2021).
-Forthcoming September.
+“Surface Matters: Female Allegories and the Gendering of Continents from Waldseemüller to Ortelius” in Feminism as World Literature, ed.
+Robin Truth Goodman (New York et al.: Bloomsbury, 2022), 83-98.

 “Cartographic Manipulations.
 Framing the Centre of Europe in ca. 1500,” in Contesting Europe: Comparative Perspectives on Early Modern Discourses of Europe (15th–18th Century), eds.
 Nicolas Detering, Clementina Marsico, and Isabella Walser-Bürgler (Leiden: Brill Publisher, 2019), 149-173.